iantheodorechoi/iantheodorechoi.github.io/_pages/about.md

 **Hello!?** I am a master’s student in Economics at Yonsei University.

-My research interests lie in understanding how diverse actions and policy changes generate complex and often unexpected spillover effects across environmental and labor markets.
+My research interests lie in understanding how diverse actions and policy changes generate complex and unexpected spillover effects across environmental and labor markets.
 I am also deeply interested in the formation and evolution of individuals’ political preferences.

 I am currently preparing to apply to Ph.D. programs in Economics for Fall 2026.